Still Action ONLINE: Inward Practices for Outward Impact

 - Connect with a like-minded community who will keep you strong when the road seems long.

-We will use the many ‘classrooms’ at the Tara Rokpa Centre to hold the space for our inner and outer unfolding.
+And one day, we’ll be back to use the many ‘classrooms’ at the Tara Rokpa Centre to hold the space for our inner and outer unfolding.
 The lack of cellphone network gives us the rare opportunity to connect deeply with the people and environment around and within us.

 - Meditation and movement sessions will take place in the earthy, nurturing space of the Octagon.